 How to declutter your house one month at a time with free monthly organization printables on The Typical Mom!
-One room at a time is the key to success.
+One room at a time to organizing and purging one room at a time is the key to your success.

 This is how to declutter your house one month at a time with our free printable monthly organization checklist seen here!
 It’s the final monthly purge checklist provided to you on The Typical Mom, they are all found on our organization printables page. (affiliate links present, originally published 11/17)

 Declutter List for Home

 I have one for each month, this is for December.
 We’re focusing on the garage, holiday decorations and the kids’ rooms too this time.

 I started all of this a few years ago when I created this January purge checklist.
 Everyone raved about and asked me to create one for every month of the year….thus, here we are in December.
 It’s not too late though you can print all of them on my organization printables page so no worries.

 As I’ve stated before, it is much easier to focus on a few rooms in your house each month.
 That way you can really purge and clean them instead of tackling the whole house all at once.

 Declutter Your Home Checklist

 I know I don’t do well with an overwhelming task.
 So I decided to create organization printables for each month that tackle just a few areas of your home.

 If you missed the other months you can find them on our organization printables page.
 I suggest making a home organization binder with each month inside a sheet protector.